emreokcular/emreokcular.github.io/art/quotes.md

 <h2 align="center">2024</h1>

+**In the Plex: How Google Thinks, Works, and Shapes Our Lives - Steven Levy**

+> Even if you fail at your ambitious thing, it’s very hard to fail completely.

+> Arthur Clarke once remarked that the best technology was indistinguishable from magic.

+---

 **The Charisma Myth: How Anyone Can Master the Art and Science of Personal Magnetism - Olivia Fox Cabane**

 > The difficult feelings we experience are a natural by-product of one of our most useful survival mechanisms.